 Uh, oh!
 This is a big one.
 Me being at home makes my husband happy and it makes me happy.
 Listen, I am the type who stresses easily.
 I cannot imagine how stressed I would be if I was working outside the home, picking up kids, trying to do housework, and all of that every.single.day.
 I don’t know how I could be available for my husband.
 You know that saying, “If mama ain’t happy, no one is happy?”
 It’s true.
 We have the ability to control the atmosphere in our homes.
 Being able to create a peaceful home that is clean and having a home cooked meal when my husband comes home is worth it.
 I’m not saying this applies to everyone.
 Maybe you can balance it all a lot better than I can, and that’s great.
 I just can’t do it all!
 We love being traditional.
 It feels right for us.
 My husband will help out with the house and I do extra things to earn income here and there, but for the most part we know that the other one has it handled.

-Tomorrow I’m going to tell you how we live on a single income.
+Are you curious how we live on a single income.
 It does take some sacrifices, and it’s not easy.
 It’s not necessarily glamorous.
 We had to decide where our priorities were going to be before we got married and knew I was going to stay home full time.